 I recommend traveling with others, or working as an AuPair or WorkAway volunteer, before your first solo trip.
 Of course, there are the eager few with a fresh passport and zero travel experience who want to jump straight in.
 And that is amazing.
 If you feel ready to embark on your journey, just keep reading as I answer some of the most common questions on solo travel.

 What should I know before traveling alone?

 Another consideration when picking your destination should be the local language, I would recommend choosing a place where you speak the local language or at least understand it.
-Yet again, this is just another element that gives comfort when you are first starting your travels, because it can be truly overwhelming being by yourself in a place where nobody can understand you.
+Yet again, this is just another element that gives comfort when you are first starting your travels because it can be truly overwhelming navigating a foreign country where nobody can understand you.

 What are a few things you should pack when traveling alone for the first time?

-My first piece of advice would be to avoid taking your valuables, only take what is necessary and when possible, opt for your cheaper items.
-Hostels are generally safe, but things do tend to get stolen if you aren’t careful.
-It is also just for your own piece of mind, whenever I travel with expensive items I always worry about where to place them and what I would do if they were stolen.
-And speaking of hostels, always, always bring a lock.
+My first piece of advice would be to avoid taking your valuables, only take what is necessary and when possible opt for your cheaper items.
+Hostels are generally safe but things will get stolen if you aren’t careful.
+It is also better for your own piece of mind, whenever I travel with expensive items I worry about where to place them and what I would do if they were stolen.
+And speaking of hostels, always bring a lock.
 Most hostels offer lockers but without locks, some will sell you a lock, but it is much better to just bring your own.

 - credit card (without foreign transaction fees)

 - passport, drivers license, student id (great for discounts in Europe!)

 - Phone charger and adapter (depending on your destination)

 - Travel-sized toiletries (3.4 ounces or less for liquids for a carry-on)